QCT On The Road

 If your want QCT on the Road to visit your school, please contact Head of Education/Director of Student Theatre Kelsey Celek at email@example.com or (217) 222-3209.

-Funded in part by The Sammy Fund, Illinois Arts Council, the city of Quincy, and the business and individual members of the Quincy Society of Fine Arts.
+Funded in part by the Starcatcher Scholarships, Kohl’s Associates in Action, Illinois Arts Council, the city of Quincy, and the business and individual members of the Quincy Society of Fine Arts.

 Past QCT On The Road Productions